mpv-player/mpv/DOCS/man/en/options.rst

     Set the aspect of a single pixel of your monitor or TV screen (default:
     1).
 A value of 1 means square pixels (correct for (almost?) all LCDs).
 See also ``--monitoraspect`` and ``--aspect``.

-``--mouse-movements``, ``--no-mouse-movements``
-    Permit mpv to receive pointer events reported by the video output driver.
-Necessary to select the buttons in DVD menus.
-Supported for X11-based VOs (x11, xv, etc) and the gl, direct3d and corevideo VOs.

 ``--no-msgcolor``
     Disable colorful console output on terminals.